 While there are a number of pools that produce gas from pinnacle reefs of the Guelph Formation immediately south of the Township of Huron-Kinloss (Figures 5.1 and 5.2), there are no known oil and gas pools within the Township.
 All seven wells drilled within the Township resulted in dry holes and did not encounter economical accumulations of hydrocarbons, including wells drilled through three known pinnacle reefs.
 As described in Section 5.3.3 salt beds of the Silurian Salina Group exist beneath the Township of Huron-Kinloss; the Salina B-Salt is interpreted to be approximately 75 m thick towards the southwestern portion of the Township, thinning out towards its eastern part.
-Salt beds of the Salina Group extend beyond the Township, at Goderich.
+Salt beds of the Salina Group extend beyond the Township boundaries to the south and are currently being exploited approximately 30 km south of the Township, at Goderich.
 Given that the Salina salt beds are relatively thin within the Township and occur approximately 400 m above the Cobourg Formation, they are not considered a constraint from a siting perspective at this stage of the assessment.
 There are no other mineral occurrences within this community.